-ERAS Photo/ Medical Residency Application Photo/ ResidencyCAS headshot
+ERAS Photo / Medical Residency Application Photo / ResidencyCAS Headshot

-ERAS Photo Guidelines are an essential yet often overlooked part of the residency application process.
-The ERAS photo—also referred to as the medical residency application photo or ResidencyCAS headshot—plays a significant role in shaping an applicant’s first impression.
-While program directors primarily evaluate scores, clinical experiences, and letters of recommendation, the photo is the first element they see in the ERAS or ResidencyCAS dashboard.
-A professional, properly formatted image conveys competence and attention to detail, whereas a poorly lit or distorted photo can detract from an otherwise strong application.
+ERAS Photo Guidelines are an essential yet often overlooked component of the residency application process.
+The ERAS photo—also referred to as the medical residency application photo or ResidencyCAS headshot—plays a role in shaping an applicant’s first impression during file review.
+While program directors primarily evaluate objective metrics such as examination scores, clinical experiences, and letters of recommendation, the photo is often the first visual element encountered within the ERAS or ResidencyCAS dashboard.

 According to the AAMC (Association of American Medical Colleges), which administers ERAS, your photo must meet the following standards: